Using an event management app, is it enough for digitalization?

 Digitalization is the trendy keyword spread around for all kinds of industries.
 Yet, what is digitalization?
 Is it just data that you gather or is it about digital tools that you use for work?
 The general answer is, digitalization is the process of managing your workflows and processes digitally.

 Now, how do we apply that to events?
 People have been gathering for various events for centuries – made agreements, met people, grew their network and found leads.
 With digital tools, the events got an additional layer of efficiency and data that event organizers never had before.
-But it wasn’t only for the organisers.
-Digitalization changed the behaviour of the event attendees as well.
+But it wasn’t only for the organizers.
+Digitalization changed the behavior of the event attendees as well.
 Today, the attendees are more interested in knowing in advance whom are they going to meet at the events, and whether these meetings would be relevant for them.
 Event management app could be a great solution for this.

 Once I asked an event manager, what was the percentage of costs spent on networking during the event.
 The answer was, around 5%.
 Costs spent on networking during an event is around 5% of the total cost but it is vital for the event.
 My next question was, well, what would have happened if that number was zero?
 What would happen to the event if the organizers chose not to spend any money on networking?
 His answer was rather straight: nobody would come to the event again.
 So, before you begin to plan your event, first ask yourself: Why do people go to events?
 Here’re some of the reasons: